 The rudder mounts easily and looks like a well made unit, though again, I’m no expert.
-Foot control is off some flaps on an adjustable air bag footrest using strings and elastic.
-It’s all a bit mushy, but I don’t think any IK or even any K will have a system as solid as the Amoco Cadiz.
+Foot control is off some flaps on an adjustable air bag footrest using string and elastic.
+Not surprisingly, it’s all a bit mushy, but I don’t think any IK or even any K will have a system as solid as the Amoco Cadiz.
 It centres naturally and so works fine as a simple straight tracking skeg which is all you want most of the time.
 For an impression of rudder free paddling, read this.
-One thing I’ve learned is lift the rudder in the shallows to save damaging the mount.

 If you want to slide forward down the boat (perhaps to pull the deck on or have a snooze) you can easily slip your feet under the semi-inflated footrest/rudder pedal air bag.
-Turning circle on full rudder lock is about 10 metres, same as our Nissan, and I also observed that you can do a 360 in this boat on the spot with 5 back strokes; in other words easier and less strokes than you’d imagine.
-Backing up is also easy with the rudder up and the rudder lift thing works fine.
-A rudder of course came into it’s own to correct tracking when paddling downwind or at 45° to the wind in either direction, though here is where the mushiness was noticeable.
-To be fair, a bit more experimentation with the footrest/rudder pedal air bag pressures and seating/footrest positions may tighten things up.
+Turning circle on full rudder lock is about 10 metres, same as our Nissan, and I also observed that you can do a 360 in this boat on the spot with 5 back strokes; in other words: less strokes than you’d imagine.
+Backing up is also easy with the rudder up and the rudder lift line works fine.
+A rudder of course came into its own to correct tracking when paddling downwind or at 45° to the wind in either direction, though here is where the mushiness was noticeable.
+A bit more experimentation with the footrest/rudder pedal air bag pressures and seating/footrest positions may tighten things up.

 So far the seat is fine and I’ve had no complaints since.
-It’s light and simple, but made from chunky nylon (compared to an Alpacka) with two elbow valves – and it clips out in seconds, just like the modified seat in my old Sunny.
+It’s light and simple, but made from thick nylon (compared to an Alpacka) with two elbow valves – and it clips out in seconds, just like the modified seat in my old Sunny.
 But like on my old Alpacka Llama, you sometimes sit on the squashed down backrest when getting in with the deck on, which could be a pain if the situation was choppy or awkward.
 There is more back support with the deck on I’ve found, as you lean on the back coaming a bit.
-I’ve also since found even at sea it’s safe and stable to sit sideways on the seat with your feet in the water – good for fishing perhaps.
+I’ve also since found even at sea it’s safe and stable to sit sideways on the seat with your feet in the water.

-Out in the bay a pair of late hardshellers were heading out (left), and it seemed a bit less gust prone out in the open water.
-After dicking about for a bit, I dared myself to head out to a pink buoy and once there and still breathing thought heck, let’s go right across to Tanera Mor island, about two miles across the long reach.
-I look over to Tanera all day from our place, and on many previous occasions in the Sunny I’ve thought about it but never dared, even though in the conditions that day it would have been technically easy.
+Out in the bay a pair of late hardshellers were heading out and it seemed a bit less gust prone out in the open water.
+After dicking about for a bit, I headed across to Tanera Mor island, about two miles across the bay.
+We look over to Tanera all day from our place, and on many previous occasions in the Sunny I’ve thought about it but never dared.
 I suspect the relative speed and higher sides of the Incept gave me the edge and the confidence.

 In the island’s anchorage, flushed with the success of my monumental traverse from the mainland of Britain, I pulled over by a salmon pen and watched the caged fish flit across the surface, I presume enacting their instinctive upstream spawning surge, but here destined only for the slicer and the smokehouse.
 On the way back I decided to deck up for no other reason than I could, noting that when fully unzipped, I can just about reach the zip ends fore and aft to pull them closed, as long as I used the fishpen side for stability.
-Out at sea if it was rough a boat alongside would be needed, or a paddle float or a short hook stick.
+Out at sea if it was rough a boat alongside would be needed.
 I’ve since lengthened the tabs on the zip ends to make them more reachable.

-A small island ferry left the nearby jetty at the same time as me, and mid-crossing its parallel wake crept ever closer until at the last minute I panicked a bit and turned into it to be on the safe side as I wasn’t sure how the wide, flat Tasman might react to side waves.
-Later a bigger fishing boat came across my bows leaving a bigger wake which of course was no bother if not rather fun taken side on.
+A small island ferry left the nearby jetty at the same time as me, and mid-crossing its parallel wake crept ever closer until at the last minute I panicked a bit and turned into it to be on the safe side.
+Later, a bigger fishing boat came across my bows leaving a bigger wake which was no bother taken side on.
 I’ve since found the K40 is fine in side waves that can make a slinky hardshell a little nervous.